GeorgiiFirsov/GeorgiiFirsov/README.md

 ***Hi there 👋*** My name is **Georgy Firsov**.
 Currently I'm located in Moscow, Russian Federation.
-My main job is junior software engineer in the area of system programming in the area of security.
+My main job is junior software engineer (system programming in the area of security).
 In addition I improve my knowledge in machine learning (in university) and web development (as my own additional activity).
+See [section below](#:information_source:-Some-additional-info) about my activity.

 ***To view my main repositories scroll down this page.
 6 favorite repos are listed below this text.***